Tour Code: 11121P8

 Duration: 1 day

 With this package you get a voucher to have lunch at the Connemara National Park Tea Room, situated in the park.
-The lunch consists of a delicious homemade Soup of the Day, served with homemade brown bread, plus a freshly made sandwich (plain or toasted), with 2 fillings of your choice and tea or coffee.
+The lunch consists of a delicious homemade soup of the day, served with homemade brown bread, plus a freshly made sandwich (plain or toasted), with 2 fillings of your choice, tea or coffee and a chocolate.